YanB25/Universal-Print/README.md

 ## Overhead

-UV guarantees $O(n)$ overhead to any containers with $n$ elements.
+UP guarantees $O(n)$ overhead to any containers with $n$ elements.
 No copy is performed.

-However, UV is optimized for human-readability instead of performance.
+However, UP is optimized for human-readability instead of performance.
 Use it out of critical path for any performance-critical programs.

 ## Compile